 On examination there may be a pelvic/abdominal mass on palpation.
 If there is degeneration or torsion the area will be tender too.

 A very small proportion of fibroids are malignant.
 (0.1%)

-Surgery is normally required
+Surgery is often required for symptomatic patients

-- Hysteroscopic surgery can be used for submucosal or polypoid fibroids, usually preceded by GnRH agonists to decrease their size before surgery.
+Hysteroscopic surgery can be used for submucosal or polypoid fibroids, usually preceded by GnRH agonists to decrease their size before surgery.

-- Myomectomy – procedure in which the uterus is saved, often used for those who wish to conceive in the future, however there is an increased bleeding risk which may lead to hysterectomies, and all future deliveries have to be caesarean sections
+Myomectomy – procedure in which the uterus is saved, often used for those who wish to conceive in the future, however there is an increased bleeding risk which may lead to hysterectomies, and all future deliveries have to be caesarean sections

-- Hysterectomy – Can be done vaginally, abdominally or laprascopically.
+Hysterectomy – Can be done vaginally, abdominally or laprascopically.

-- Uterine artery embolism – new treatment with an 80% success rate!
+Uterine artery embolism – new treatment with an 80% success rate!
 The success rate is based on the fibroids shrinking by 50%<.
 There is however an increased readmission rate, and because it is a new treatment, the effects on future fertility are not yet clear.

 Murtagh’s General Practice.
 6th Ed.
 (2015) John Murtagh, Jill Rosenblatt

 Oxford Handbook of General Practice.
 3rd Ed.
 (2010) Simon, C., Everitt, H., van Drop, F.